CROCS: A Two-Stage Clustering Framework for Behaviour-Centric Consumer Segmentation with Smart Meter Data: Introduction

 \section{Introduction}

 Smart metering infrastructure has proliferated globally over recent decades, with a 2021 survey finding installation programs across 47 countries targeting nearly 1.5 billion households \cite{Sovacool2021GlobalTransitions}.
 This investment is driven by the technology's capacity to digitise and demystify energy consumption in a transitioning energy market, enabling better informed decision-making across the energy ecosystem.
 In some countries, these roll-outs are approaching or have already reached maturity --- for instance, the Australian Energy Market Commission requires universal smart meter deployment across the National Electricity Market by 2030 \cite{AustralianEnergyMarketCommission2024AcceleratingDetermination}, meanwhile Italy is proceeding with a second-generation roll-out \cite{Stagnaro2024}.
-The resulting data deluge arrives at a critical juncture in the evolution of electrical grids worldwide.

-Modern electrical systems are undergoing profound transformation, characterised by several concurrent shifts: from firm to variable energy sources, from synchronous to inverter-based resource generation, from centralised to decentralised generation, and from passive to active consumers \cite{AustralianEnergyMarketOperator2020}.
+The resulting data deluge arrives at a critical juncture, as modern electrical systems are undergoing profound transformations, from firm to variable energy sources, synchronous to inverter-based generation, centralised to decentralised architectures, and passive to active consumers \cite{AustralianEnergyMarketOperator2020}.
 The increasing penetration of renewable and distributed generation introduces substantial variability and unpredictability on the supply side.
 Simultaneously, the electrification of transportation \cite{Yuan2021} and heating systems \cite{Thomaen2021} is projected to dramatically increase demand \cite{Bobmann2015,Castillo2022}.
-Within this changing landscape, maintaining supply-demand balance becomes increasingly complex and challenging for system operators.
+Maintaining supply-demand balance within this evolving landscape presents a complex challenge for system operators.